ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 libraries are allocated at process start time, or when a shared library is loaded dynamically via dlopen.
-A shared library may have a different module index in two different processes so its per-thread module index must be part of its program-own state (or be queried dynamically).
+A shared library may have a different module index in two different processes so its per-thread module index must be part of its process state (or be queried dynamically).
 The run-time system is responsible for maintaining a per-thread vector of pointers to allocated TLS regions indexed by these module indexes.

-There is a system resource called the Thread Pointer (TP) that typically, points to a Thread Control Block (TCB) for the currently executing thread which, in turn, points to the Dynamic Thread Vector (DTV) for that thread.
+There is a system resource called the Thread Pointer (TP) that points to a Thread Control Block (TCB) for the currently executing thread which, in turn, points to the Dynamic Thread Vector (DTV) for that thread.